A complete Xingqiu guide

 - Energy hungry (80 energy)

-- Can cleanse himself with both skills, but only cleanses pyro.
-Attempting to cleanse cryo results in Xingqiu being frozen, and attempting to cleanse electro results in Xingqiu being electro-charged
+- Can cleanse himself of Pyro with both his Skill and Burst.
+Attempting to cleanse Cryo results in Xingqiu being frozen, and attempting to cleanse Electro results in Xingqiu being Electro-Charged

 - Long cooldowns gate some of his damage